jewelsofthought/neshama/site/posts/parashot/40-Balak.md

 ### She donkey

 Immediately upon Balaam setting out on his journey, we read that this "Invokes the wrath of the Lord." [**N**: Why is that, I ask?
-In v20 he says if they are Balak's people, go with them?"
+In v20 he says if they are Balak's people, go with them."
 So why did that now arouse G-d's wrath?
-Nevertheless it did, and]{}.not}e He immediately dispatches an angel to. . . [kill him]{.note}?
+Nevertheless it did, and He immediately dispatches an angel to. . . [to kill him?]{.note}

 Now we have the saga of the she-donkey, referred to hear as אָתון, though the Hebrew word for donkey is _chamor_. [**N**: What does _aton_ actually mean?
 I ask this, because I ask what sort of animal this was that he "rode" on.
 For it is turns out that this _aton_ sees angels and can speak (or communicate) with us.]{.note}

 **N**: It is also as if this piece was inserted into the text.
 It stands on its own.
 For one thing, why is Balaam only with his "two youths"?
 Would not the emissaries have accompanied him on his journey to Balak?{.note}

 Note that the angel appears 3 times, for the triple repetition is common.
 The first time she sees the angel in the path, and walks into a field.
 The second time she presses Balaam's leg into the wall.
-The third time, he just crouched down.
+The third time, she just crouched down.

 22:28] "He opens the mouth of the donkey" and the donkey speaks, quite rationally.